Thomas Brown (loyalist)

-Thomas "Burnfoot" Brown (27 May 1750 – 3 August 1825) was a British Loyalist during the American Revolution.
-Intending to become a quiet colonial landowner, he lived, instead, a turbulent and combative career.
-During the American Revolutionary War he played a key role for the Loyalist cause in the Province of Georgia as a Lt.
-Col in the King's Carolina Rangers.
-Following the overthrow of British rule and the Patriot victory in the Revolution, Brown was exiled first to British East Florida, and later to St. Vincent's Island in the Caribbean.
+Lieutenant-Colonel Thomas Brown (27 May 1750 – 3 August 1825) was a British planter and military officer.
+Intending to become a quiet colonial landowner, instead he lived a turbulent and combative career.
+During the American War of Independence, he was a prominent Loyalist in the Province of Georgia and served as an officer in the King's Carolina Rangers.
+Following the American victory in the war, Brown was exiled first to East Florida, and later to Saint Vincent in the Caribbean.

 Early life

-Thomas Brown was born in Whitby, Yorkshire, England on 27 May 1750 into a prosperous merchant family; his father Jonas owned a successful shipping company and claimed descent from Anthony Browne, 1st Viscount Montagu.
-In 1774, age 25, Thomas recruited colonists and indentured servants from Whitby and the Orkney Islands, and emigrated with them to the Province of Georgia.
+Thomas Brown was born in Whitby, Yorkshire on 27 May 1750 into a prosperous merchant family; his father Jonas owned a successful shipping company and claimed descent from Anthony Browne, 1st Viscount Montagu.
+In 1774, aged 24, Thomas recruited colonists and indentured servants from Whitby and the Orkney Islands, and emigrated with them to the Province of Georgia.
 Financed by £3,000 of family capital, he established the community of Brownsborough and a 5,600 acre plantation northeast of present-day Augusta, anticipating life as a gentleman planter.

 Revolution

 Brown soon found himself embroiled in the coming revolution.
 On 2 August 1775 a crowd of 130 Sons of Liberty confronted him at his house and demanded he pledge himself to the Patriot cause.
 Brown requested the liberty to hold his own opinions, saying that he could "never enter into an Engagement to take up arms against the Country which gave him being", and finally met their demands with pistol and sword.
 The crowd seized him and struck him with the butt of a musket, fracturing his skull.
 Taken prisoner, he was tied to a tree where he was roasted by fire and scalped before being tarred and feathered.
 Brown was then carted through a number of nearby settlements and forced to verbally pledge himself to the Patriot cause before being released.
 This mistreatment resulted in the loss of two toes and lifelong headaches.

-The enraged Brown quickly recanted on his pledge and assumed leadership of backcountry Georgia loyalists, developing a plan to support Augusta area Tories with Indian allies from the West and a landing of British soldiers from the East.
+The enraged Brown quickly recanted his pledge and assumed leadership of backcountry Georgia loyalists, developing a plan to support Augusta area Tories with Indian allies from the West and a landing of British soldiers from the East.
 He helped bring the plan about by living with the Creeks in 1776 and 1777, gaining their confidence, and establishing a network spreading from Florida to the Carolinas.
 In 1779 he was appointed Superintendent of Creek and Cherokee Indians and continued his efforts to engage them in the conflict.